JeremyOng96/Metaheuristic-Optimization-for-Crack-Sealing/README.md

-This repository contains algorithms related to path planning algorithms such as 2-opt, 3-opt and other metaheuristic optimizers (soon to be updated) for crack sealing.
+This repository converts binary images into fully connected graphs and uses path planning algorithms such as 2-opt, 3-opt and other metaheuristic optimizers (soon to be updated) for crack sealing.
 The planner accepts a binary image and then performs path planning using the binary image.

 Original image       |  Binary image    |  Output path :-------------------------:|:-------------------------:|:-------------------------: